 9. Use the Ctrl and the left or right arrows to change the data points.
 First, click on the Format tab.
 Next, check the Shape Styles group.
 Finally, change the Shape Fill of each point.
 This example uses fill for Point 2 and no fill for Point 1 and Point 3.

 10. Use the same method as Step 9.
 Select the Dougnut Chart series and Shape Fill of each point.
 Use red color for Point 1, yellow for Point 2, and green for point 3.
 Finally, use no fill for Point 4.

 An explanation for Chart Series

 Let us see how the change the actual value between 0 and 100.
-Edit the value in cell E5.
-The formula in cell E7 ensures that the red, yellow, and green slices sum up to 150 points.
+First, edit the value in cell E5.
+Then, the formula in cell E7 ensures that the red, yellow, and green slices sum up to 150 points.

 Modify the upper and lower limits.
 Only one thing: Red zone + Yellow Zone + Green Zone must be equal to 100.